A magnetic tight-binding model: surface properties of transition metals and cobalt nanoparticles: Results

-By applying a self-consistent loop on the $d$ band to get a neutrality of charge at the surface (S), the relaxed electronic structure and the conservation of the correlations, the $d$ atomic levels are then shifted by $\delta\epsilon_{id}$ ($\alpha$) depending of the crystallography direction.
-This surface self-consistency $d$ charge neutrality as stated previously will create an extra free charge on the $sp$ band in the vacuum (S+1).
+The application of a self-consistent procedure to the $d$-band is necessary to achieve charge neutrality at the surface (S).
+This results in a shift of the $d$ atomic energies by a quantity $\delta\epsilon_{d}$.
+This shift is dependent on the crystallographic direction (Table \ref{table:shift}).
+As previously stated, the surface self-consistency $d$ charge neutrality leads to the formation of free electronic charges in the $sp$-band at the Fermi level.

-We can see that the relaxation depends on the crystallographic direction at the surface.
-We obtain exactly the same contribution to the free electrons states at the level (S+1) in the Nickel FCC, not enough to generalize that the occupation of this level depends on the crystalline structure.
-However, in the iron BCC, the total contribution to S+1(100) and S+1(110) are respectively 0.65 and 0.26 electrons which is larger than in the FCC structure.
-So the number of free electrons spilling out in the vacuum depends of the packing of the atoms and the crystalline structure.
-After this selfconsistency procedure, we can deduce the non-magnetic surface energies by the relation (\ref{eq:e_surf2}).
+The obtained $\delta\epsilon_{d}$ value at the surface depends on the crystallographic direction.
+A comparison of the two crystallographic directions reveals that the $\delta\epsilon_{d}$ values for both fcc Co and fcc Ni are nearly equivalent.
+With regard to the distribution of charge, the Table \ref{table:charge} presents the charge at the surface (S) and the layer $(S+1)$ for fcc Co in the crystallographic directions (100) and (111).
+The total number of $sp$ states in the $(S+1)$ layer is consistent with an LMTO calculation for fcc Co \cite{cite7}.
+The same contribution to the $sp$ states at the layer $(S+1)$ is obtained for both fcc Ni and fcc Pt.
+However, this is insufficient to conclude that the population of this layer is constant for a crystalline structure.
+However, for bcc Fe, the total contribution to $(S+1)$(100) and $(S+1)$(110) is 0.47 and 0.30 electrons respectively.
+A magnitude larger than in the fcc structure.
+In Table \ref{table:nonmag_surf}, the nonmagnetic surface energies are calculated using Eq. (\ref{eq:e_surf2}).

-The value of the surface energies $\gamma_{Fe}(100)$ is overestimated compared to the experimental value of 1.26 eV \cite{cite12}, even if at the surface the magnetism will decrease this value.
-The facet Fe(100) non magnetic will certainly be a reconstructed surface for reducing surface energy.
-Likewise, the value of the surface energize of the Pt(100) is also overestimated, since the fit is quite accurate, the explanation of this value is the fact that this direction is reconstructed \cite{cite13}.
-The relaxation is not enough for reducing the surface energy of the facet Pt(100), the reconstruction of this surface give an hexagonal structure \cite{cite14} which has a smaller surface energy than the non reconstructed surface.
-But the value of facet Pt(111) in consistent with the experimental value of 1.09 eV \cite{cite15}.
+The value of the surface energy $\gamma_{Fe}(100)$ is found to be greater than the experimental value of approximately 0.87 eV \cite{cite13}.
+Additionally, the Pt(100) surface energy is overestimated.
+A surface reconstruction occurs at this particular surface \cite{cite14}.
+The calculated values are obtained using a non-reconstructed surface.
+The reconstruction of the Pt(100) surface results in the formation of a hexagonal structure, which exhibits a reduced surface energy relative to the non-reconstructed surface.
+Notwithstanding, the Pt(111) surface energy is consistent with the experimental value of 1.03 eV \cite{cite13}, as well as a DFT calculation \cite{cite15}.

-\subsubsection{surface magnetism}
+\subsubsection{Surface magnetism}